 Camp Wood House

 This Brownie and Guide Holiday House in Macaroni Wood is used by girls from all over Gloucestershire and surrounding counties.
-Our grant will allow for the purchase of a new fridge or mattress.
+Our grant will go towards the repair of the outside of the structure.

 The students at this school have profound special needs and our grant will enable the purchase two large tricycles for senior pupils.
 This will encourage their fitness, mobility and independence, and we are pleased we were able to help with their request.